 The tiny house movement is a growing trend, and nothing remains about it.
 Over the past few years, there has been an exponential interest in tiny houses on wheels.
 These homes are small but big on utility, comfort, and value, and the trend is evident not just in the US but also in Canada, New Zealand, and the Philippines.

-If you conduct some research on Google with terms like “tiny home lots for rent,” “tiny houses,” or “tiny home models,” you will find a lot of information on what they are, how they are built.
+If you conduct some research on Google with terms like “tiny home lots for rent,” “tiny houses,” or “tiny home models,” you will find a lot of information on what they are and how they are built.
 There is information on configurations, tiny home park models, different tiny home builders, and more.

 What Is the Tiny House Movement All About?

-- In addition, there are many environmental benefits to living in premier tiny homes.
+- In addition, there are many environmental benefits to living in tiny premier homes.
 Downsizing means fewer resources, fewer utilities, and less space.

 - Tiny homes on wheels appeal to the younger generation, the retired, and families embracing a frugal lifestyle.